-h.
+- h.
 "Places of lodging" which have completed the NM Safe Certified training offered at https://nmsafecertified.org may operate up to 60% of maximum occupancy.
 All other "places of lodging" shall not operate at more than 33% of maximum occupancy.
 Further, and notwithstanding any other provision herein, any home, apartment, condominium, or other similar space that is offered as a vacation rental may operate but may not exceed five (5) guests.
-Healthcare providers who are engaged in the provision of care to New Mexico residents, individuals for extended stays as temporary housing, and individuals who are quarantining shall not be counted for purposes of determining maximum occupancy.

-i.
-"Close-contact businesses" may operate but may not exceed the lesser of 33% of the maximum occupancy of any outdoor or enclosed space on the premises, as determined by the relevant fire marshal or fire department, or twenty (20) customers inside the building at any given time.

-j.
-Any entity not identified above may operate but may not exceed 33% of the maximum occupancy of any enclosed space on the premises, as determined by the relevant fire marshal or fire department.
+Healthcare providers who are engaged in the provision of care to New Mexico residents, individuals for extended stays as temporary housing, and individuals who are quarantining shall not be counted for purposes of determining maximum occupancy. - i.
+"Close-contact businesses" may operate but may not exceed the lesser of 33% of the maximum capacity of any outdoor or enclosed space on the premises or twenty (20) customers inside the building at any given time. - j.
+Any entity not identified above may operate but may operate up to 33% of the maximum occupancy of any enclosed space on the premises.